BLUE-EYED BREEDS / DOMINANT BLUE EYE (DBE)

 Elena Nekrasova (Slavicat cattery) acquired a blue-eyed tortoiseshell, Malvina, that became the ancestor of a line of DBE Siberian cats with a dominant gene for blue eyes

-DBE SIBERIAN (Altai)
+DBE SIBERIAN (Roxi DBECEL)

 The Topaz was developed by Iryna Merzlenko in Nikita'l cattery in Ukraine starting in 2016 using the Altai DBE gene.

-DBE SPHYNX & ELF (Altai Gene and/or Seymour Gene)
+DBE SPHYNX & ELF (Seymour DBEALT Gene)

-Blue-eyed hairless breeds being developed in Australia, based on DBE Sphynxes bred in Germany and Russia usng the Topaz breed..
+Blue-eyed hairless breeds being developed in Australia, based on DBE Sphynxes bred in Germany and Russia usng the Topaz breed.

 AUSTRALIAN MUTATION, CHINESE MUTATION, BLUE-EYED BURMILLAS, BURMESE AND TONKINESE (NATURALLY OCCURRING)